s-manguy/projects/front-end-libraries/oc-06-tennis-score-redux/README.md

 # Tennis score
 This project has been built from the OpenClassrooms course "[Utilisez le state manager redux pour gérer l'état de vos applications](https://openclassrooms.com/fr/courses/7150626-utilisez-le-state-manager-redux-pour-gerer-l-etat-de-vos-applications)" created by Etienne Deladonchamps.
+The UI has been created by Etienne Deladonchamps.
+The code basis has been created by Etienne Deladonchamps.

 ## Objectives :
 * Create a react app using **Create React App**.
 * Use **redux**.